From the Pastor's Desk

 THE OSSUARY FOR ALL SOULS

 During the month of November, we remember especially the faithful departed.
-The Ossuary is the casket like box in the center of the main isle.
-It is used in funerals where the ashes of the deceased are placed during the Requiem Mass.
-In the Ossuary in November we pace the Book of Remembrance which contains the names of all the people buried from this Parish from 1948 to the present.
-We also place the ALL SOULS envelops there too, which the 9 days Novena of Masses is for.
-May the Ossuary remind us to pray daily for the faithful departed, traditionally the Toll in Church would ring at 8:00 pm and the faithful would recite the De Profundis (Psalm 130) for the dead.
+The Ossuary is the casket like box in the center of the main aisle.
+It is used at funerals where the ashes of the deceased are placed during the Requiem Mass.
+In the Ossuary in November we place the Book of Remembrance which contains the names of all the people buried from this parish from 1948 to the present.
+We also place the ALL SOULS envelopes in the Ossuary, which the 9 day Novena of Masses is for.
+May the Ossuary remind us to pray daily for the faithful departed, traditionally the Toll in Church would ring at 8:00pm and the faithful would recite the De Profundis (Psalm 130) for the dead.